 Job interviews are not that bad, so long as you are prepared.
 Maintain good eye contact and ensure that you have some questions to ask. job interviews are a two way process, a conversation where they want to get to know you better and you want to find out more about the position.

-Above all, try and keep calm, smile and show professionalism.
+Above all, try to keep calm, smile and show professionalism.

 Media Job Search Canada Inc.